-The Classification of an IVD Medical Device is based on the following criteria:
+The Classification of an IVD medical device is based on the following criteria:

-- the intended use and indications for use as specified by the manufacturer (specific disorder, condition or risk factor for which the test is intended) - the technical/scientific/medical expertise of the intended user (lay person or professional) - the importance of the information to the diagnosis (sole determinant or one of several), taking into consideration the natural history of the disease or disorder including presenting signs and symptoms which may guide a physician - the impact of the result (true or false) to the individual and/or to public health
+- the intended use and indications for use as specified by the manufacturer (including but not limited to specific disorder, populations, condition or risk factor for which the test is intended) - the technical/scientific/medical expertise of the intended user (lay person or healthcare professional) - the importance of the information to the diagnosis (sole determinant or one of several), taking into consideration the natural history of the disease or disorder including presenting signs and symptoms which may guide a physician - the impact of the result (true or false) to the individual and/or to public health

-Certain jurisdictions may lower the classification of IVD Medical Devices for which traceability is established through the use of reference measurement procedures and/or available reference materials.
+Certain jurisdictions may lower the classification of IVD medical devices for which traceability is established through the use of reference measurement procedures and/or available reference materials.

-6.0 Recommendations and factors influencing IVD Medical Device Classification
+6.0 Recommendations and Factors Influencing IVD Medical Device Classification

-- Regulatory Authorities should work towards the establishment of a global classification system specific to in IVD Medical Devices. - Such a system should be based upon common features of existing national requirements with the aim of future convergence. - This system should consist of four risk classes.
-Based on experience of GHTF Founding Members, this is sufficient to accommodate all IVD Medical Devices and allows an efficient and defined conformity assessment system. - The determination of classification for an IVD Medical Device should be based on a set of rules derived from those features that create risk.
+- Regulatory Authorities should work towards the establishment of a global classification system specific to IVD medical devices. - Such a system should be based upon common features of existing national requirements with the aim of future convergence. - This system should consist of four risk classes.
+Based on experience of GHTF Founding Members, this is sufficient to accommodate all IVD medical devices and allows an efficient and defined conformity assessment system. - The determination of classification for an IVD medical device should be based on a set of rules derived from those features that create risk. - The set of rules should be sufficiently clear that manufacturers may readily identify the class of their IVD medical device, subject, when appropriate, to confirmation by the Regulatory Authority of compliance to the relevant rule. - The manufacturer should document its justification for placing its product into a particular risk class, including the resolution of any matters of interpretation where it has asked a Conformity Assessment Body and/or Regulatory Authority for a ruling. - The rules should be capable of accommodating future technological developments. - Decisions on final classifications, which deviate from the initial rules-based classification, should be weighed against the disadvantages of disharmonized international classification - Where more than one of the classification rules applies to the IVD medical device, the device should be allocated to the highest class indicated. - Accessories should be classified separately using this guidance document. - Calibrators intended to be used with an IVD reagent should be placed in the same class as the IVD reagent. - Stand alone control materials with quantitative or qualitative assigned values intended for one specific analyte or multiple analytes should be placed in the same class as the IVD reagent(s).

-- The set of rules should be sufficiently clear that manufacturers may readily identify the class of their IVD Medical Devices, subject, when appropriate, to confirmation by the Regulatory Authority of compliance to the relevant rule. - The manufacturer should document its justification for placing its product into a particular risk class, including the resolution of any matters of interpretation where it has asked a Conformity Assessment Body and/or Regulatory Authority for a ruling. - The rules should be capable of accommodating future technological developments. - Decisions on final classifications, which deviate from the initial rules-based classification, should be weighed against the disadvantages of disharmonized international classification - Where more than one of the classification rules applies to the IVD Medical Device, it should be allocated to the highest class indicated. - Accessories should be classified separately using this guidance document. - Calibrators and control materials with quantitative or qualitative assigned values intended to be used with an IVD reagent should be treated in the same class as the IVD reagent. - While most software is incorporated into the IVD Medical Device itself, some is not.
-Provided such standalone software falls within the scope of the definition for an 'IVD Medical Device', it should be classified as follows: - Where it controls or influences the intended output of a separate IVD Medical Device, it will have the same class as the device itself. - Where it is independent of any other medical device, it is classified in its own right using the rules in Section 8.0 of this document. - Note 1: Performance of software or instrument that is specifically required to perform a particular test will be assessed at the same time as the test kit. - Note 2: The interdependence of the instrument and test methodology prevents the instrument from being assessed separately, even though the instrument itself is still classified as Class A.
+- Stand alone control materials with no assigned values intended for use with multiple or single analytes should not be placed in the same class as the IVD reagent(s). - While most software is incorporated into the IVD medical device itself, some is not.
+Provided such standalone software falls within the scope of the definition for an 'IVD medical device', it should be classified as follows: - Where it controls or influences the intended output of a separate IVD medical device, it will have the same class as the device itself. - Where it is not incorporated in an IVD medical device, it is classified in its own right using the rules in Section 9.0 of this document. - Note 1: Performance of software or instrument that is specifically required to perform a particular test will be assessed at the same time as the test kit. - Note 2: The interdependence of the instrument and test methodology prevents the instrument from being assessed separately, even though the instrument itself is still classified as Class A.